tonypags/resume/Testimonials.md

 ---

+## Latest Review
+“Tony consistently adds value as a key contributor, actively identifying and improving operational inefficiencies in areas such as patching.
+Automation has helped the team maintain a high success rate.
+He has provided the ability for other teams to utilize our toolsets.
+Tony’s continual improvement of our old codebase has significantly increased system reliability and performance.
+Improving our reporting and advancing our automated operations task to include [a new backup vendor's] features, was key goal from last year.
+Tony promotes learning, [and] offers guidance within the team for admins and engineers alike.”

+---

 ## In General

 “Tony has taken a large amount of responsibility and has gone above and beyond on his job requirements.”